Tally

 Can Tally collect payments?

-Yes, via Stripe on the Pro tier at $29/month.
-You can collect one-time or recurring payments for products, services, or access directly inside the form.
-Payment collection is not available on the free tier, and Tally does not take a percentage of transactions beyond Stripe's standard fee.
+Yes.
+Tally lists payment collection among its free-tier features, so you can collect one-time or recurring payments for products, services, or access directly inside the form without upgrading.
+Tally does not take a percentage of transactions beyond the payment processor's standard fee.

 Does Tally support conditional logic?